By Rebecca Wade

 If you have a spouse who won’t leave, there are two routes you can pursue.

-“First, if there is a history of any type of domestic violence, you can seek a protective order to have that spouse excluded from the house,” says Wade.
+“First, if there is a history of any type of domestic violence, you can seek a protective order to have that spouse excluded from the house,” says Leischner.
 “The other option is to go to court and try to get a court order for exclusive use and possession of the residence.
 However, you must have previously filed for divorce to get that court order.
 If you don’t have grounds for divorce you’re going to have a difficult time.
 Additionally, if there isn’t a safety concern, judges tend to be disinclined to kick someone out of their home.
 The court often wants spouses to work it out on their own.
 But I’ve had cases where it becomes a standoff between two spouses.
-Neither one of them will leave and it becomes a real problem,” says Wade.
+Neither one of them will leave and it becomes a real problem,” says Leischner.

 When to Contact an Attorney